Mandatory use of ‘Environmentally Acceptable Lubricants’ in US waters from December 2013

 WHAT ARE “OIL-TO-SEA INTERFACES”?

-Environmentally Acceptable Lubricants must be used in controllable pitch propeller and thruster hydraulic fluids and other oil-to-sea interfaces.
-These include lubrication discharges from paddle wheel propulsion, stern tubes, thruster bearings, stabilisers, rudder bearings, azimuth thrusters, propulsion pod lubrication, and wire rope and mechanical equipment subject to immersion.
-Any equipment on the deck of a vessel which has contact with water when at sea is covered as well as lubricants used in two-stroke diesel inboard engines that generate wet exhaust (e.g. two-stroke diesel inboards).
+‘Oil-to-sea interfaces’ where EALS must be used include controllable pitch propeller and thruster gear fluids, paddle wheel propulsion, stern tubes, thruster bearings, stabilizers, rudder bearings, azimuth thrusters, propulsion pod lubrication, and wire rope and mechanical equipment subject to immersion.
+Also covered is any on-deck equipment which has contact with water when at sea (is subject to immersion), as well as lubricants used in two stroke diesel inboard engines that generate wet exhaust.

 WHAT IS TECHNICALLY INFEASIBLE?

-- Products which come pre-lubricated (e.g. wire ropes lubricated for life during manufacture, with no EAL available during manufacture).
+- Products that come pre-lubricated (e.g. wire ropes lubricated for life during manufacture, with no EAL available during manufacture)

-If a vessel owner/operator finds it is technically infeasible to use an Environmentally Acceptable Lubricant for their vessel, they must explain why they cannot do so in their record-keeping documentation.
-They must also note the use of a non-environmentally acceptable lubricant in the vessel’s Annual Report.
+If it’s technically infeasible to use an EAL, you must explain the reasons in your record-keeping documentation, and note the use of a non-environmentally acceptable lubricant in your vessel’s Annual Report.

 HOW IS THE VGP BEING ENFORCED?

-The EPA is relying on vessel operators to self-report EAL usage; vessels operators must keep records onboard of Material Safety Data Sheets (MSDS) for all EALs used in oil-to-sea interfaces.
-Operators must also document whether the EALs are registered under a labeling program (e.g. DfE, Blue Angel).
-If it is technically infeasible to use an EAL, recordkeeping must document the reason.
-The Coast Guard will carry out spot checks of vessels to verify compliance.
-The range of action taken for non-compliance will start with written warnings and move up to fines (typically from $1,000-$25,000) depending on the severity and frequency of the non-compliance.
+The EPA is relying on vessel operators to self-report EAL use.
+You must keep records Material Safety Data Sheets (MSDS) on board for all EALs used in oil-to-sea interfaces.
+You must also document whether the EALs are registered under a labeling program (e.g. DfE, OSPAR, Ecolabel), and you must record the reason if it is technically infeasible for you to use an EAL.
+The US coastguard will carry out spot-checks on vessels to verify compliance.
+Action taken for non-compliance ranges from written warnings and to fines depending on the severity and frequency of non-compliance.